avumi/jobs/README.md

 * Value-oriented : if it doesn't serve our clients or productivity, add it to the back-log.

 ## The stack

-* Front-end :desktop_computer: : VueJS, React Native, HTML5/CSS3, JS
+* Front-end :desktop_computer: : VueJS, React Native, HTML5/CSS3, JavaScript

-* Back-end :back: :end: : Python, OpenAPI, AWS, PyTorch/TensorFlow
+* Back-end :back: :end: : Python, Javascript, OpenAPI, AWS, PyTorch/TensorFlow

 * Devops :hammer_and_wrench: : Docker, AWS, Git, CodePipeline

-## Where you'll work

-It doesn't matter where you work.
-It's all about getting the job done, staying in touch and being part of an exciting project.

-To keep everyone safe, remote work will be the rule during COVID-19 with periodical face-to-face meetings.

 ## How to join us